Ed Harris: Career

-Early plays
+1976–1983: Rise to prominence

 Harris began his career on the stage.
 In 1976, he played an FBI agent in the world premiere of Thomas Rickman's play Baalam at the Pasadena Repertory Theatre located at the historic The Hotel Carver.
-He followed that at the Pasadena Repertory Theatre in 1976 playing Lot in the West Coast premiere of Tennessee Williams's play Kingdom of Earth (aka The Seven Descents of Myrtle).
-Harris's first film role came in 1978 with a minor part in the suspense film Coma, starring Michael Douglas.
+He followed that at the Pasadena Repertory Theatre in 1976 playing Lot in the West Coast premiere of Tennessee Williams' play Kingdom of Earth (aka The Seven Descents of Myrtle).
+Harris' first film role came in 1978 with a minor part in the suspense film Coma, starring Geneviève Bujold and Michael Douglas.
 His first major role in a film came two years later with Borderline (1980), in which he starred alongside Charles Bronson.
-In 1981, Harris played the lead, William "Billy" Davis, a king of a motorcycle riding renaissance-fair troupe (a role modeled after King Arthur), in Knightriders, directed by George A. Romero.
-The following year, he has a small role as Hank Blaine in Creepshow, also directed by Romero.
+In 1981, Harris played the lead as motorcycler William "Billy" Davis, (a role modeled after King Arthur), in Knightriders, directed by George A. Romero.
+The following year, he had a small role as Hank Blaine in Creepshow, also directed by Romero.

-Television roles

 From the mid-1970s to the mid-1980s, Harris found steady work on television.
 He had a role in one episode of Gibbsville (1975), in one episode of Delvecchio (1977), in one episode of The Rockford Files (1978), in one episode of David Cassidy: Man Undercover (1978), two episodes of The Seekers (1979), one episode of Barnaby Jones (1979), one episode of Paris (1980), three episodes of Lou Grant (1979, 1980, and 1981), one episode of CHiPs (1981), one episode of Hart to Hart (1981), one episode of Cassie & Co.
 (1981), and one episode of American Playhouse (1984).